OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 First, make sure that your fetching operation is storing errors (check “store error”).
 The run the fetch and look at the error messages.

+**"HTTP error 403 : Forbidden"** can be simply down to you not having access to the URL you are trying to use.
+If you can access the same URL with your browser, the remote site may be blocking OpenRefine because it doesn't recognize its request as valid.
+Changing the[ User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) request header may help.
+If you believe you should have access to a site but are “forbidden,” you may wish to contract the administrators.

+**"HTTP error 404 : Not Found"** indicates that the information you are requesting does not exist, perhaps due to a problem with your cell values if it only happening in certain rows. **"HTTP error 500 : Internal Server Error"** indicates the remote server is having a problem filling your request.
+You may wish to simply wait and try again later, or double-check the URLs.

-**"Received fatal alert: handshake_failure" **can occur when you are trying to retrieve information over HTTPS but the remote site is using an encryption not supported by the Java virtual machine being used by OpenRefine.
+**“error: javax.net.ssl.SSLHandshakeException: Received fatal alert: handshake_failure”** can occur when you are trying to retrieve information over HTTPS but the remote site is using an encryption not supported by the Java virtual machine being used by OpenRefine.

 You can check which encryption methods are supported by your OpenRefine/Java installation by using a service such as **How's my SSL**.
 Add the URL `https://www.howsmyssl.com/a/check` to an OpenRefine cell and run "Add column by fetching URLs" on it, which will provide a description of the SSL client being used.

 You can try installing additional encryption supports by installing the [Java Cryptography Extension](https://www.oracle.com/java/technologies/javase-jce8-downloads.html).
-Note on OpenRefine for Mac, these updated cipher suites need to be dropped into the Java install within the OpenRefine application: something like `/Applications/OpenRefine.app/Contents/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security`.
+Note on OpenRefine for Mac, and OpenRefine for Windows in the kit with bundled JRE, these updated cipher suites need to be dropped into the Java install within the OpenRefine application: something like `/Applications/OpenRefine.app/Contents/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security`.

-**"sun.security.validator.ValidatorException: PKIX path building failed"**can occur when you try to retrieve information over HTTPS but the remote site is using a certificate not trusted by your local Java installation.
+**"sun.security.validator.ValidatorException: PKIX path building failed"** can occur when you try to retrieve information over HTTPS but the remote site is using a certificate not trusted by your local Java installation.
 You will need to make sure that the certificate, or (more likely) the root certificate, is trusted.

 The list of trusted certificates is stored in an encrypted file called `cacerts` in your local Java installation.
 This can be read and updated by a tool called “keytool.”
 You can find directions on how to add a security certificate to the list of trusted certificates for a Java installation [here](http://magicmonster.com/kb/prg/java/ssl/pkix_path_building_failed.html) and [here](http://javarevisited.blogspot.co.uk/2012/03/add-list-certficates-java-keystore.html).

 Note on OpenRefine for Mac, you need to update the `cacerts` file within the OpenRefine application: something like `/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security/cacerts`.

-**"HTTP error 403 : Forbidden" **can be simply down to you not having access to the URL you are trying to use.
-If you can access the same URL with your browser, the remote site may be blocking OpenRefine because it doesn't recognize its request as valid.
-Changing the[ User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) request header may help.
-If you believe you should have access to a site but are “forbidden,” you may wish to contract the administrators.

-**"HTTP error 404 : Not Found"** indicates that the information you are requesting does not exist, perhaps due to a problem with your cell values if it only happening in certain rows.** "HTTP error 500 : Internal Server Error"** indicates the remote server is having a problem filling your request.
-You may wish to simply wait and try again later, or double-check the URLs.

 ## Add columns from reconciled values